d1b1/byebyelinkedin/README.md

 Bye Bye LinkedIn (Ionic + Firebase + Github)
 =========================

-Simple concept that grew out of a nodeconf.eu session.
+Simple concept that grew out of a (nodeConf.eu 2016)[http://www.nodeconf.eu/] session.
 LinkedIn is great for recruiters, but provides little for the dev.
 Most of what we do is visible on gitub, and our relationships are managed on Twitter.
 So why not find a way to swap the LinkedIn Connections for Github follower/following?